October 7, 2014

-Setting up an employee disaster and hardship relief fund for employees who are victims of natural disasters or who suffer severe personal hardship is a way for an organization to become not just an employer, but an employer that cares.
-A relief fund is a tangible way to offer employees support in tough times, helping to cover expenses not covered by insurance or other relief programs.
-However, relying on employee contributions alone can lead to a small, underfunded program that may not be able to provide for employees in the way the fund’s organizers originally intended.
+Setting up a disaster and hardship relief fund for team members who are victims of natural disasters or who suffer severe personal hardship is a way for an organization to become not just an employer, but an employer that cares.
+A relief fund is a great way to offer team members support in tough times, helping to cover expenses not covered by insurance or other relief programs.
+However, relying on team member contributions alone can lead to a small, underfunded program that may not be able to provide for team members in the way the fund’s organizers originally intended.

-Offering matched contributions can help ensure the long-term health of the fund in two major ways.
-Not only does matching double contributions, but it also encourages employee participation.
-Employees are asked for contributions for many programs at work, from pension plans to charity initiatives.
-Asking them to contribute to the well-being of their fellow employees is not something many employees have experience with.
-They may be reluctant to participate if they feel that the company is using employees to perform a function they believe is actually the organization’s responsibility.
+Offering matching contributions can help ensure the long-term health of the fund in two major ways.
+Not only does matching double contributions, but it also encourages team member participation.
+Team members are often asked for contributions for many programs at work, from pension plans to charity initiatives - but asking them to contribute to a relief fund that can benefit fellow team members is not something many team members have experience with.
+They may be reluctant to participate if they feel that the company is using team members to perform a function they believe is actually the organization’s responsibility.

-Matching employee contributions makes your staff partners in the fund, and reassures them that the company is standing behind the relief program.
-This lends value to the fund and increases employee confidence that it is a worthwhile cause on which to contribute their hard-earned money.
+Matching team member contributions makes your team partners in the fund and reassures them that the company is standing behind the relief program.
+This lends value to the fund and increases team member confidence that it is worthwhile to contribute to the fund.
 Having a strong fund ready to be put to use is something that companies are increasingly finding valuable.
-“Putting your money where your mouth is” speaks louder than words when it comes to encouraging your staff to buy into the program as well.
-Overall, matching contributions means a more robust relief fund program, and a larger pool of money available for grants to employees in need.
+Overall, matching contributions means a more robust relief fund program and that there are more grant funds available for individuals in need.